SenpaiItadori/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This folder is about linked lists......Singly linked lists
+This folder is about singly linked lists